Last updated: 5/6/17.

 Step 3: Make a backup of your registry when it prompts you

 It’ll automatically ask you if you want to make a backup of your registry, go ahead and make one.

 Step 4: Let CCleaner check your registry for unused keys

-It’ll analyze, scan, then give you a report and a recommended action.
+It’ll analyze, scan, then gives you a report and a recommended action.
 You’ll probably see a huge list of unused keys if you’ve never used CCleaner before.
-You can go through each key one-by-one and choose what want to do (it’ll probably suggest to delete that registry key), or you can let CCleaner fix everything automatically.
+You can go through each key one-by-one and choose what want to do (it’ll probably suggest deleting that registry key), or you can let CCleaner fix everything automatically.